Solved case

 In Nairobi, a truck driven toward the embassy was met by a security guard who was fired upon after refusing to open the gate; a stun grenade was thrown before the truck bomb detonated, damaging the embassy and collapsing the neighboring Ufundi Building, where most victims died, including students and staff of a secretarial college.
 In Dar es Salaam, the truck bomb caused fewer casualties in part because the embassy was located away from the city center and a water truck blocked the bombers from getting closer to the building.

-According to the Wikipedia article, planning and orchestration of the bombings were attributed to Fazul Abdullah Mohammed and Abdullah Ahmed Abdullah.
+Planning and orchestration of the bombings were attributed to Fazul Abdullah Mohammed and Abdullah Ahmed Abdullah.
 American sources cited in the article concluded the bombings were carried out in retaliation for U.S. involvement in the rendition of members of Egyptian Islamic Jihad from Albania to Egypt, though the 9/11 Commission Report is cited as attributing preparations to beginning after a February 1998 fatwa issued by Osama bin Laden.
 A group calling itself the "Liberation Army for Holy Sites" claimed responsibility, which U.S. investigators believed was a cover name used by Egyptian Islamic Jihad.

 In response, President Bill Clinton ordered Operation Infinite Reach on August 20, 1998, launching cruise missile strikes on targets in Sudan and Afghanistan.
 The United Nations Security Council passed Resolution 1189 condemning the attacks.
 Both embassies were heavily damaged, and the Nairobi embassy was later rebuilt at a new, more secure location.
 A memorial park was later constructed at the former Nairobi embassy site.